Al Snow: Developmental and departure (2007–2008)

 Snow then returned with the company as a trainer at Ohio Valley Wrestling in 2007.
 On the February 3, 2007 OVW TV tapings, Snow was named the new OVW Troubleshooter by Danny Davis in response to Danny Basham's WWE release.
-On Raw XV, the 15th-Anniversary special on December 10, 2007, Snow participated in the 15th Anniversary Battle Royal.
+On Raw XV, the 15th-Anniversary special on December 10, 2007, Snow participated in the 15th Anniversary Battle Royal where he eliminated Doink the Clown and Gangrel.
+He was eliminated by Flash Funk.
 After WWE ceased affiliations with Ohio Valley Wrestling in February 2008, Sarven was released from his position as a trainer.

-Independent circuit (2005–2006, 2007, 2008–present)
+Independent circuit (2003–2006, 2007, 2008–present)

-Prior to returning to WWE's active roster in 2006, Snow was allowed to compete on the independent circuit.
+Snow was allowed to compete on the independent circuit while under contract with the WWE.
+Snow would feud with Chris Candido for Northeast Wrestling in Connecticut in the fall of 2004.
+On May 7, 2005, Snow teamed with D'Lo Brown losing to Mick Foley and Shane Douglas at Mark Curtis Memorial Reunion in Johnson City, Tennessee.
 In 2006, Snow was pinned by the Millennium Wrestling Federation (MWF) Heavyweight Champion "Sudden Impact" Dylan Kage of Paul Bearer's Trifecta stable at MWF Fireworks On The 4th.
+Snow would return to WWE's active roster full time in June 2006.

-Since early 2008, Snow has regularly competed in several independent promotions in the U.S. and Europe, especially in the U.K. and Germany.
+After being released in February 2008 by WWE, Snow has regularly competed in several independent promotions in the U.S. and Europe, especially in the U.K. and Germany.
 In March 2009, he made an appearance in Chikara's King of Trios tournament, teaming up with Glacier and D'Lo Brown.

-On October 21, 2022, Snow and Kal Herro won the OFE Tag Team as the New Rockers.
-Snow attire he wore was the one of Leif Cassidy.
+On October 21, 2022, Snow and Kal Herro won the OFE Tag Team as the Newest Rockers.
+Snow wore attire that he wore as Leif Cassidy.